It’s the retail event that seemingly came out of nowhere: a day that encourages China’s singletons to buy themselves something nice.

 And of course, the birth rate is expected to rise in China thanks to the recent relaxation of the single child policy.

 China looks like a promising market for the brand, which has faced business challenges including changes of ownership and outsourcing of manufacturing in recent years.
 It’s so confident about prospects in China that it’s invested in building a Chinese subsidiary and training staff to understand the products.

 Silver Cross is investing for the long term in China.
 Although the brand said it reached sales targets for Singles’ Day 2015, it’s unclear how ambitious these were.
 Silver Cross has stated that it is using the occasion to build brand awareness as much as sales.

 This probably suits an aspirational brand like this one: not all consumers will be able to buy these strollers and discounting isn’t really the right approach for a luxury product like this.
 Silver Cross is approaching Singles’ Day more as a way to raise its brand profile rather than make sales on the day.

 Singles’ Day winners

 The company also ran a quirky campaign using WeChat and Weibo cartoon stickers by well-known local illustrator Zang Xiaobai.
-Reference to Singles’ Day tend to trend across these platforms well ahead of the event, making it a good place to be campaigning.
+Reference to Singles’ Day tends to trend across these platforms well ahead of the event, making it a good place to be campaigning.
 But this is a high-involvement approach, and the small bag maker has had to work hard to make its presence felt during the busy shopping event.

-If your brand is thinking of participating in the Singles’ Day event, it’s worth bearing in mind that it isn’t a one-day event: the run up to the shopping bonanza is also significant.
+If your brand is thinking of participating in the Singles’ Day event, it’s worth bearing in mind that it isn’t a one-day event; the run-up to the shopping bonanza is also significant.

-With Alibaba trying to take the event beyond discounting, it may evolve into a period for launching new products and inspiring your audience as much as it is about discounting.
+With Alibaba trying to take the event beyond discounting, it may evolve into a period for launching new products and inspiring your audience as much as it is about sales.
 It’s worth keeping an eye on this year’s event to see how successfully this approach is received by China’s audience.